Strontium Dog

-Strontium Dog was a long-running British comics series starring Johnny Alpha, a mutant bounty hunter who lives in Earth's future.
+Strontium Dog is a long-running British comics series starring Johnny Alpha, a mutant bounty hunter who lives in Earth's future.
 The series was created in 1978 by writer John Wagner (under the pseudonym T. B. Grover) and artist Carlos Ezquerra for Starlord, a short-lived weekly science fiction comic.
 When Starlord was cancelled, the series transferred to the British science fiction weekly 2000 AD.
 In 1980, Wagner was joined by co-writer Alan Grant, although scripts were normally credited to Grant alone.
 Grant wrote the series by himself from 1988 to 1990.
 Wagner revived the series after a ten-year hiatus in 2000.
 After Ezquerra's death in October 2018, the series was put in indefinite hiatus with no current plans for its continuation (other than some single-episode stories in special issues aimed at younger readers).

 The series takes place in an imagined future after the Great Nuclear War of 2150.
 Due to nuclear fallout of strontium-90, humanity has an increased number of mutant births, most of whom have physical abnormalities but some of whom possess superhuman abilities.
 John Kreelman is born with white blank eyes and a mutant "alpha radiation" power that grants him greater perception, allowing telepathy and the ability to see through many surfaces.
 Facing discrimination, John Kreelman adopts the name "Johnny Alpha" and becomes a bounty hunter for the Search/Destroy Agency.
 Due to the origin of their mutation and their S/D badges, mutant bounty hunters are nicknamed "strontium dogs."
 A formidable bounty hunter, Johnny Alpha uses not only his mutant abilities in combat but also an array of high-tech gadgets and weapons.

 Strontium Dog stories are often known for a bleak, minimalistic edge at times reminiscent of spaghetti westerns.
 Several stories veer into satire and overtly bizarre science fantasy.
 Johnny Alpha's adventures sometimes involve time travel (such as a mission to 1945 where he attempts to apprehend Adolf Hitler) or alternate dimension (including one that seems to be Hell).
-On several occasions, Johnny Alpha's time travel adventures to periods before the Great Nuclear War have featured him crossing paths with popular 2000 AD character Judge Dredd.
+On several occasions, Johnny Alpha's time travel adventures to periods before the Great Nuclear War have featured him crossing paths with another 2000 AD character Judge Dredd.